 This map is part of a new database of seismic hazard data for Oregon published by the Oregon Department of Geology and Mineral Industries.
-It shows the highest level of earthquake shaking (expressed as peak ground velocity [PGV]) expected to occur with a 2% chance in the next 50 years.
-This is equivalent to the most severe shaking likely to occur once in 2,475 years.
-These shaking levels are the basis for seismic design of buildings in Oregon.
-In this map, the PGV values are shown in units of instrumental intensity (Worden and others, 2020), which are based on the Modified Mercalli Intensity scale (USGS, 2021a, b).
-The Modified Mercalli Intensity scale describes shaking strength based on effects on people, objects, and buildings.
-Instrumental intensity links Modified Mercalli Intensity to specific levels of recorded or modeled ground shaking and adds simple descriptions of perceived shaking and damage potential.
-Shaking levels are based on 2018 U.S. Geological Survey National Seismic Hazard Map data (Rukstales and Petersen, 2019), with local amplification of shaking added according to the updated National Earthquake Hazards Reduction Program (NEHRP) site class map included in the report.
-See accompanying report for details.
+The map shows the median shaking levels (expressed as peak ground velocity [PGV]) expected from a suite of 30 magnitude (Mw) 9 Cascadia subduction zone earthquake simulations developed by the U.S. Geological Survey (USGS) (Wirth and others, 2021).
+In this map the modeled PGV values are shown in units of Instrumental Intensity (Worden and others, 2020) based on Modified Mercalli Intensity scale (USGS, 2021a, b).
+The Modified Mercalli Intensity scale describes shaking strength on the basis of effects on people, objects, and buildings.
+Instrumental Intensity links Modified Mercalli Intensity to specific levels of recorded or modeled ground shaking and adds simple descriptions of perceived shaking and damage potential.
+The shaking levels induce local amplification of shaking based on the updated National Earthquake Hazards Reduction Program (NEHRP) site class map in the accompanying report.
+See report for details.